 EXPLORING TIERRA DEL FUEGO NATIONAL PARK

-PRE-EXPEDITION FREE CULTURAL IMMERSION DURATION: 4 HOURS
+POST-EXPEDITION FREE CULTURAL IMMERSION DURATION: 4 HOURS

 HIKING – Follow the Hito XXIV Trail along the shores of Lago Roca, reaching Milestone 24 demarking where Argentina and Chile meet.
 Or take the shorter path of Sendero Paseo de la Isla Trail around the small fjord of Lapataia Bay, abundant in geese, diving petrels, ducks and black-browed albatrosses.
 Senda Costera (the Coastal Path) is another hiking option that takes you through scenic views of the Beagle Channel, first discovered on an expedition that included the famous naturalist Charles Darwin.
 For more advanced hikers, the Cerro Guanaco Trail is the longest in the park and offers a challenging but rewarding path, ending on a panoramic view of the Beagle Channel and Darwin Mountains.